-- 25.1 All fixed assets shall be carried in the fixed asset register, and appropriately recorded in the annual financial statements, at their original cost or fair value less any accumulated depreciation and impairment losses. - 25.2 The only exceptions to this rule shall be revalued assets (see part 26 below) and heritage assets (see part 8 above)
+- 25.1 All fixed assets shall be carried in the fixed asset register, and appropriately recorded in the annual financial statements, at their original cost or fair value less any accumulated depreciation and impairment losses. - 25.2 Land is carried at cost and buildings are carried at cost less accumulated depreciation. - 25.3 The only exceptions to this rule shall be heritage assets and investment property.